ricnish/mymoneylog/applets/readme.txt

 ﻿TiddlySaver
 This is a helper from TiddlyWiki:

+To allow data writing for Opera or Safari browsers is used an java applet, but it is necessary to configure some permission for the jvm perform this task.

+In Windows run the config.bat script, by double clicking the bat file.

+in Linux execute the config.sh script:
+./config.sh

+For Mac OS X, sorry, I don't have one to test it, try the following:

-*Original post from http://www.tiddlywiki.com/ - JeremyRuston, 13 August 2007 (created 21 August 2006) adapted to myMoneyLog
+*post from http://www.tiddlywiki.com/ - JeremyRuston, 13 August 2007 (created 21 August 2006)  adapted for myMoneyLog:

-The TiddlySaver Java applet allows myMoneyLog from a file:// URL to save changes Safari, Opera and other browsers.

 Before you can use it, you need to give it the necessary privileges by editting your .java.policy file.